MakeSchool-Tutorials/Drift-Unity-VR/P9-Drift/content.md

 ![Levels are additively loaded](../media/image104.png)

 It lists both Play and Level1.
 Play is in bold, and Level1 is not.
-There’s also this “DontDestroyOnLoad” thing here.
+There’s also this `DontDestroyOnLoad` thing here.

 If you expand Play and Level1, you’ll see the objects associated with each Scene.